mepps-md/tor/docs/source/agreements.rst

    amount of money paid on the agreement, required

 :contracts.terminationDetails:
-   reasons for agreement termination if it applies (free text)
+   reasons for agreement termination if applies (free text)

 CA can attach files.

 .. hint::
          Prior to changing the agreement’s status, a user should be warned about the irreversibility of such an action.
-The optimal version is to display a banner warning that the agreement will be changed to the status ‘Agreement terminated’.
-A checkbox ‘I confirm’ can be displayed on the banner, empty by default, and inactive button ‘Continue’.
-Upon activation of this field, the ‘Continue’ button becomes active.
+The optimum version is to display a banner warning that the agreement will be changed to the status ‘Agreement terminated’.
+A checkbox ‘*I confirm*’ can be displayed on the banner, empty by default, and inactive button ‘*Continue*’.
+Upon activation of this field, the ‘*Continue*’ button becomes active.

 At this point, no further actions on the agreement are made.